huaminghuangtw/Second-Brain/Apple Notes/ParadoxesFallacies of Life.md

 - It allows you to focus on leverage and ROI.
 - Move slow to move fast.

-### The Paradox of Speed: You have to slow down to speed up ⭢ Benefits: (1) Restore your energy (2) Notice small and beautiful things you previously missed (3) Be more deliberate with actions (4) Focus on highest leverage opportunities
+### The Paradox of Speed: You have to slow down to speed up &rarr; Benefits: (1) Restore your energy (2) Notice small and beautiful things you previously missed (3) Be more deliberate with actions (4) Focus on highest leverage opportunities

 ## Learn More to Know Less (The Wisdom Paradox)
 - The more you learn, the more you are exposed to the immense unknown.
 This should be empowering, not frightening.
-- “The more I learn, the more I realize how much I don't know.” - Albert Einstein
+- "The more I learn, the more I realize how much I don't know." - Albert Einstein
 - Embrace lifelong learning.

 ## Shrink to Grow